-3 The request for validation is sent using the NotifyInitiateAction API to the NotifyInitiateAction endpoint you specify for this service.
+$^{^3}$ The request for validation is sent using the NotifyInitiateAction API to the NotifyInitiateAction endpoint you specify for this service.
 See Initiating a Biometric Session.

-Field Description YES - Continuous - Same as Initial load, however any future cards created will also have their phone numbers automatically registered for 3D Secure in the same way.
-Note: If using Continuous auto-enrolment, this may restrict you ability to unenroll cards that have been previously enrolled and which currently have a live status.
+Field Description previously enrolled and which currently have a live status.
 For details, please speak to your 3DS Project Manager.
 Enable KBA auto enrolment No auto-enrolment for KBA on new cards.
 This is available for replacement cards.
 See Card Renewals and Credential Auto-enrolment.
 Enable Biometric auto enrolment Options are: NO- All cards must be enrolled for Biometric using either Web Services or Cards API; see Using the Card Enrolment API.
 YES - Initial Load - Thredd creates a Biometric credential for all existing cardholders.
 YES - Continuous - Same as Initial load, however any future cards created will also have Biometric credentials created the same way.
 Note: If using Continuous auto-enrolment, this may restrict you ability to unenroll cards that have been previously enrolled and which currently have a live status.
 For details, please speak to your 3DS Project Manager.
-KBA Setup Options (provi ide details for Test and Production separately) KBA questions Enter the KBA questions you want to include.
+KBA Setup Options (prov ide details for Test and Production separately) KBA questions Enter the KBA questions you want to include.
 For each KBA question, indicate if required.
 You can also provide questions in other languages.
 See KBA Language Support.
 Thredd will provide you with details of the unique KBA ID linked to each question.
 You will need to use the relevant KBA ID when enrolling the card for KBA.
 For more information, see Appendix 4: KBA Questions.
-Bin Ranges Low and Bin F Ranges High Provide the whole range (16 or 19 digit) of the Sub-BIN or BIN.
+Bin Ranges Low and Bin Ranges High Provide the whole range (16 or 19 digit) of the Sub-BIN or BIN.
 If you do not own the whole BIN, please provide the SUB-BIN range.
-UAT testing cards /UAT product ID Provide the staging cards a and their product ID you want to use for staging testing.
-Pilot testing cards /Produc ction product ID Provide the pilot cards and their product ID you want to use for production testing.
+UAT testing cards /UAT p product ID Provide the staging cards and their product ID you want to use for staging testing.
+Pilot testing cards /Produ action product ID Provide the pilot cards and d their product ID you want to use for production testing.